 For 4 bonus sights watch the video below...

-We've the answer to the header question as we share with you the Top 5 Sights in Rome, the sights you do not want to miss.
+I've the answer to the header question as I share with you the Top 5 Sights in Rome, the sights you do not want to miss.

-Our Tip: Combine these top sights in Rome with a few tours of Rome and then go shopping in Rome with our guide to the secret stores.
+My Tip: Combine these top sights in Rome with a few tours of Rome and then go shopping in Rome with my guide to the secret stores.

 One of the most impressive sights you'll ever see and possibly the best preserved of all Roman buildings.
 When you consider this construction dates back to around the time of Christ you can only marvel at the skill of the builders and the architects.

-It is impressive outside, but walk inside and you are left open-mouthed and gasping in wonder at the huge dome rising up above... seemingly to the heavens.
+It is impressive outside, but walk inside the huge wooden doors and you are left open-mouthed and gasping in wonder at the huge dome rising up above... seemingly to the heavens.
 Even today such a dome would be a huge challenge to construct.

 Our tip is to visit in the winter months and get there early before the crowds.
 That way you can get to contemplate this incredible place in relative peace.
 You can almost hear the roar of the crowd, the cries of the gladiators and feel the stories of many centuries.
 Moving, sad and inspiring all at once.

-Technically not in Rome but in the Vatican City and the largest and greatest of all Christian churches.
+Technically, not in Rome but in Vatican City, the largest and greatest of all Christian churches.
 The center of the faith for Catholics and a sight of pilgrimage for Christians of all denominations.
-Whether you are Catholic or not it doesn't matter, this church will move you immensely and touch your soul for certain..
+Whether you are Catholic or not, it doesn't matter; this church will move you immensely and touch your soul for certain.